 We study how and why the human body is the way it is in both the field and the laboratory.
-Much of our research focuses on physical activities and how they relate to musculoskeletal health.
+Much of our research focuses on physical activity and how it relates to human biology and health.

-We study these activities literally from head to toe including: feet, knees, the pelvis, the spine, the shoulders, the arms and the head.
+We study these activities literally from head to toe including: feet, knees, pelvis, spine, thorax, shoulders, arms and the head.
 We also study the physiology of physical activity including metabolism, growth and repair, and inflammation.

 The methods we use integrate a variety of experimental techniques including high speed 3D kinematics, kinetics, electromyography, strain gauges, and respirometry.
 We also use numerous imaging methodologies including CT, ultrasound, MRI, and histology.

 The effects of shoes on the development and function of the foot

 Biomechanics of ventilation during physical activity